 There’s a lot ofThere’slogy lingo to unpack here.
 We’ll help explaWe’llhat is DFA a1 and why should you use it to train smarter for aerobic fitness?

-DFA a1 is an aerobic estimation method that uses heart rate variability (HRV) via a heart rate monitor to collect aerobic threshold and workout intensity data.
-By default, then, DFA a1 is a marker of both aerobic fitness and fatigue.
+DFA a1 is an aerobic estimation method that uses heart rate variability (HRV) to collect aerobic threshold and workout intensity data via a heart rate monitor.
+By default, DFA a1 is a marker of both aerobic fitness and fatigue.

 Given these definitions, your aerobic threshold is essentially the level of fitness your body possesses during an endurance activity.